Artist and children’s book illustrator Dianna Bonder will be in Edmonton October 17 through November 10

-After the success of her first book The Pacific Alphabet in 2001, other books followed including Accidental Alphabet, Three Royal Tales, Digging Canadian Dinosaurs, Leon’s Song and Dogabet.
-Dianna now lives on Gabriola Island BC and is working on her 15th children’s book.
+Bonder studied fine arts, illustration and design, and has worked as a commercial artist.
+After the success of her first book The Pacific Alphabet in 2001 other books followed, including Accidental Alphabet, Three Royal Tales, Digging Canadian Dinosaurs, Leon’s Song and Dogabet.
+Bonder is currently working on her 15th children’s book.

-“The Edmonton Public Library continues to champion both innovation and excellence when it comes to serving our customers, and we are delighted to be hosting the 2016 Joanne Fitzgerald Illustrator in Residence Program,” said Pilar Martinez, CEO of the Edmonton Public Library.
-“This is a fantastic chance for Edmontonians of all ages and abilities to connect with Dianna Bonder and one another about art, and create and make within our community.”
+“EPL continues to champion both innovation and excellence when it comes to serving our customers, and we are delighted to be hosting the IBBY Canada 2016 Joanne Fitzgerald Illustrator in Residence program,” said Pilar Martinez, CEO of EPL.
+“This is a fantastic chance for Edmontonians to take their love of art to the next level.”

-The Joanne Fitzgerald Illustrator in Residence program offers a published Canadian children’s book illustrator a month-long residency in a public library, honouring the memory of illustrator Joanne Fitzgerald (1956-2011), whose books include Plain Noodles, Emily’s House, and the Governor General’s Literary Award-winner Doctor Kiss Says Yes.
+The IBBY Canada Joanne Fitzgerald Illustrator in Residence program offers a published Canadian children’s book illustrator a month-long residency in a public library, honouring the memory of illustrator Joanne Fitzgerald (1956-2011), whose books include Plain Noodles, Emily’s House and the Governor General’s Literary Award-winner Doctor Kiss Says Yes.

 Our professionally trained staff take you beyond Google with the knowledge, discernment and desire to help you navigate a universe of information.
 The second most visited place in Edmonton, every year EPL hosts over 14 million in-branch and online visits across our 20 branches and website.
 We deliver our incredible content to you everywhere – in the library, at home or on your handheld device.
 Unmatched access and unrivalled value – that is today’s EPL.
 EPL is a registered charity and relies on donations to enhance services.
-Spread the words.
+Spread the words. www.epl.ca/give

-For more information, please contact:
+For more information, contact